LL.M. Course and Writing Requirements, Recommendations, and Options

 - 50-Page Paper: two credits if written independently; one credit if written in conjunction with a course that requires a paper

-The requirement cannot be satisfied with a series of shorter papers or journal entries, moot court briefs, clinical work product, or papers written for Independent Clinicals.
+The requirement cannot be satisfied with a series of shorter papers or journal entries, works of joint authorship, moot court briefs, clinical work product, or papers written for Independent Clinicals.
 As the foregoing list of exclusions is not exhaustive, students should confirm with the Graduate Program that the proposed format for their required written work meets the requirement.

 2. Registration for Required Written Work